An AI system to help scientists write expert-level empirical software: Methods

 \section{Methods}

-\subsection{Code Mutation System}
+\subsection{Code mutation system}

-We prompt an LLM (\supfig{fig:schematic0}) providing a description, the evaluation metric and the relevant data.
+We prompt an LLM providing a description, the evaluation metric and the relevant data.
 The LLM produces Python code, which is then executed and scored on a sandbox.
-Searching over strategies dramatically increases performance: The agent uses the score together with output logs and other information to hill climb towards a better score.
+Searching over strategies dramatically increases performance: The system uses the score together with output logs and other information to hill climb towards a better score.
 We used a tree search (TS) strategy with an upper confidence bound (UCB) inspired by AlphaZero \cite{silver2017mastering}.
 A critical difference from AlphaZero is that our problems don't allow exhaustive enumeration of all possible children of a node, so every node is a candidate for expansion.
 We therefore modify the UCB algorithm to count visits and compute mean values using the tree.
 However, when sampling a node to expand, we sample directly from the whole set instead of recursing from the root like AlphaZero.
+This makes our method closer to Flat UCB \cite{coquelin2007bandit} than any MCTS variant like AlphaZero.

 We also note that the algorithm differs from traditional TS, in that the scoring of the nodes do not involve random rollouts (e.g. of a game) to estimate the value of a node.
 Yet there is still randomness for scoring each node, caused by the sampling of the LLM itself, which produces a distribution of different codes (scores) for each fixed prompt.